-He claimed that, because the decision was “so solid,” it may be “persuasive” in other circuits as well.
+He claimed that because the decision was “so solid,” it may also be “persuasive” in other circuits.
 It should now serve as a precedent for matters under the 9th Circuit’s jurisdiction.
-However, the Supreme Court would need to make a decision in order for it to become the law of the land.
+However, the Supreme Court would need to decide for it to become the law of the land.

-Christensen predicted that the Justice Department would file an appeal with the Supreme Court, but he also saw the administration being worried about setting a precedent that would affect the whole nation.
-In any case, Thursday’s decision may serve as a precedent, enabling military sexual assault survivors to sue not only their assailants but the Defense Department as well.
+Christensen predicted that the Justice Department would file an appeal with the Supreme Court.
+Still, he also saw the administration worried about setting a precedent that would affect the nation.
+In any case, Thursday’s decision may serve as a precedent, enabling military sexual assault survivors to sue not only their assailants but also the Defense Department.

 The sexual assault accusations against Hyten and service members were made public for the first time by Spletstoser in 2019, following his selection as the deputy chairman of the Joint Chiefs.